Can I Eat Expired Goat Cheese Chevre Fresh Unopened or Opened?

 What's the difference between expiration and best quality dates?

 As goat cheese ages, it undergoes changes in texture, flavor, and aroma.
-While the expiration date indicates when the cheese may no longer be safe to consume, the best quality is often before this date.
+While the dates are manufacturer guidance and not absolute safety indicators to consume, the best quality is often before this date.
 Over time, the cheese may become more tangy, crumbly, and develop stronger flavors.
 However, it's essential to differentiate between quality decline and safety concerns.
 Mold growth, off odors, or unusual colors indicate spoilage and should be avoided.

 How can I tell if Goat Cheese Chevre Fresh Unopened or Opened has gone bad?